General Value Function Networks

-The mean of this geometric distribution is $\tfrac{1}{1-\gamma}$, which in this case is $\tfrac{1}{1-0.9}= 10$.
-With constant $\gamma$, the prediction corresponds to the amount an observation is seen within that time horizon.
-For example, for a constant $\gamma$ of 0.99, with a cumulant of 1 when seeing `Red' and zero otherwise and a random policy, the GVF question is "How frequently will I see `Red' within the next 100 steps, if I drive around randomly?".
+The mean of this geometric distribution is $\tfrac{1}{1-\gamma}$---which in this case is $\tfrac{1}{1-0.9}= 10$---provides the expected number of steps until the first success.
+Recall that termination indicates that a return is cut-off, and so a cumulant is not included in the sum after termination.
+This probabilistic termination means that even if Red is seen after 10 steps, it will still be included in the return.
+However, it does indicate its contribution has been significantly decayed.
+This exponential prediction loses precision, and so the GVF only provides an approximation to this question.

+The agent could also also ask if it will see Red, within a horizon of about 10 steps.
+In this case, the continuation would be $0.9$ until the agent observed Red, at which point it would become zero (indicating termination).
+The GVF answer corresponds to a discounted probability of observing Red, with a smaller number if Red is observed further in the future.
+If the agent always see Red in 1 step from $\hvec_t$, then it observes $C_{t+1} = $ 1 and $\gamma_{t+1} = 0$ and the value is precisely 1.
+If the agent sees Red in 2 steps from $\hvec_t$, then $C_{t+1} = 0, \gamma_{t+1} = 0.9, C_{t+2} = 1$ and $\gamma_{t+2} = 0$ resulting in a value of $0.9$.
+If the agent sees Red in 10 steps from $\hvec_t$, then the value is $0.9^9 \approx 0.4$.
+If just a few more steps into the future, say 15 steps, then the value would be $0.2$.
+The magnitudes start to get quite low, indicating that it is less likely to observe Red in this window.